High Triglycerides: Root Causes and Natural Support Strategies

 Chronic infections, including viral infections and oral infections, can also increase the risk of high triglycerides.
 A 2000 study published in Medicine has found that chronic inflammation, inflammatory conditions, and infections may compromise lipid metabolism (18).
 They found that chronic infections that may cause high triglycerides may include periodontal disease and HIV.

-Lupus, psoriasis, and rheumatoid arthritis are among the inflammatory condition that may increase the risk of high triglycerides.
+Lupus, psoriasis, and rheumatoid arthritis are among the inflammatory conditions that may increase the risk of high triglycerides.
 Since chronic infections, including the Epstein Barr virus, small intestinal bacterial overgrowth (SIBO), candida, and parasites, are among the possible triggers and root cause factors of these issues, these infections may also contribute to issues that can cause high triglycerides.

 Certain Medications